tanbowensg/dao-angular-valid/README.md

 If you just want to simply show invalid message and toggle submit button, the directive version is enough and convenient.

-If you need add custom success or failure callback function, you can use service version.
+If you need add custom success or failure callback function, you can use service version(not ready now).

 ###Directive Version